KainAber/archive-trap/README.md

 To set up the repository, follow these steps:

-0. Make sure you have [Python](https://www.python.org) installed on your machine (any version of Python 3 should suffice)
+0. Make sure you have [Python](https://www.python.org) installed on your machine (the requirements should work for 3.8-11 but can be adjusted to fit the user's needs)
 1. Start by cloning it and installing the requirements
     ```bash
     git clone https://github.com/KainAber/archive-trap.git